highfidelity/hifi-docs-grav-content/03.create/04.entities/05.material-entity/docs.md

 At this time, we have no way to automatically generate a JSON file with another tool, and you will need to write your own JSON file.

 >>>>>We are aware of the difficulties involved in converting your material data to a JSON file and are working on making the process easier for our users.
-In the meantime, we recommend embedding your material data in your models as .fbx files if you are facing difficulties generating a .JSON file.
+In the meantime, we recommend embedding your material data in your models as FBX files if you are facing difficulties generating a .JSON file.

 This is what the .JSON file for a sample [castle wall material](https://hifi-public.s3.amazonaws.com/sam/MaterialExportGuide/MaterialEntities/MatOne/CastleWall/CastleWall.hfm.json) looks like: